dudeperf3ct/dudeperf3ct.github.io/_posts/2019-12-29-Tabular-Solution.md

 When we combine DP and MC, learning from bootstrapping and experience, we get TD.
 This is just like MC but instead of estimating returns until the episode terminates, we use one-step return estimate as done in DP.
 We learn online as we go.
 Similar to DP and MC, we solve prediction and control problem.
 In prediction problem, we use estimated returns from one-step instead of waiting till episode terminates as in case of MC.
 But the updates are more biased and low variance in case of TD, sensitive to initial values.
 The control problem can be solved in two ways either by on-policy or off-policy methods.
 In on-policy method, similar to MC control we use action-value updates and $$\epsilon$$-greedy policy but only difference being instead of returns from waiting until episode completes as in MC, we update the estimate based on returns from one-step estimated action-values.
 In off-policy, we use two policies (target and behaviour) to balance the exploration and exploitation.
 We make the current action values (chosen from behaviour policy) greedy with respect to maximum return from one-step estimated action values.
 This action value is chosen from target policy.

+Another line of thought is, is there any way to get best of both worlds (MC and TD)?
+This is where n-step TD methods where we unify both TD and MC methods.
+But that's a subject to be discussed in future Extras post(*yet to be written*).

 We sum up everything we have visited using both the equations and backup diagrams in 3 tables shown below.

 <p align="center">